skhadem/3D-BoundingBox/README.md

 # 3D Bounding Box Estimation Using Deep Learning and Geometry

 ## Introduction
-This repo is pytorch implementation for this [paper](https://arxiv.org/abs/1612.00496).
+This repo is PyTorch implementation for this [paper](https://arxiv.org/abs/1612.00496).
 In this paper, they collect [KITTI 2D Object Dataset](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=2d) and introduce a flow to estimate object pose and dimension.